MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_silverfish_wake_up_friends.md

 # Entity Documentation - minecraft:behavior.silverfish_wake_up_friends

-`minecraft:behavior.silverfish_wake_up_friends` allows an entity to alert other entities of the same family to leave a stone block.
+`minecraft:behavior.silverfish_wake_up_friends` compels an entity to alert other entities of the same family to leave a stone block.

 > [!NOTE]
 > This behavior can only be used by the `silverfish` entity type.